BA (Hons) Dance course preparation

 Maintaining a personal journal about the work you see – remembering to note the title, date and names of key artists – will be useful in preparing for seminar presentations, essays, portfolios and other assignments in the future.

 Whilst at Edge Hill you’ll have the advantage of being able to see professional touring performance work at the Arts Centre, our on-campus Arts venue.
-Edge Hill University Students can sign up to the Arts Centre’s free membership scheme.
+Edge Hill students can sign up to the Arts Centre’s free membership scheme.
 You’ll receive free tickets for the majority of performances and films.
-You should aim to see as much of the programmed dance, film, theatre, music and comedy as possible.
+And you should aim to see as much of the programmed dance, film, theatre, music and comedy as possible.
 Attendance at some performances will be compulsory as part of your modules, for example for the purpose of writing reviews or live performance analysis.

 Practical tasks for summer